ArcherTrister/X/src/X.EntityFrameworkCore.FieldEncryption/README.md

 ## Create an encryption provider

-`X.EntityFrameworkCore.DataEncryption` gives the possibility to create your own encryption providers.
+`X.EntityFrameworkCore.FieldEncryption` gives the possibility to create your own encryption providers.
 To do so, create a new class and make it inherit from `IEncryptionProvider`.
 You will need to implement the `Encrypt(string)` and `Decrypt(string)` methods.

 ```csharp
 public class MyCustomEncryptionProvider : IEncryptionProvider